DenGrg/OnboardingDocumentation/ca_general_overview.md

 We will cover only a couple of examples here but a usefull place to look for API endpoints is the [Controler folder](https://github.com/celtra/uab/tree/master/server/library/Celtra/Controllers).

-**Note**
+**Note**<br/>
 Depending on if you use http or https, the controler will return different subset of data.
-With http request only data that is publically available will be returned.
+With http request, only data that is publicly available will be returned.

 ### Creative controler